Pictured above: Flaxleaf aster (Ionactis linariifolia) by Eleanor Dietrich. Click on terms for botanical definitions. View post as a PDF.

-Flaxleaf aster is a petite perennial wildflower that occurs in the sandhill and pine flatwoods communities of Florida’s Panhandle.
+Flaxleaf aster (Ionactis linariifolia) is a petite perennial wildflower that occurs in the sandhill and pine flatwoods communities of Florida’s Panhandle.
 It blooms primarily in October and November, but may bloom as early as September.
 The flowers attract a variety of pollinators, particularly bees and butterflies.

 Flaxleaf aster’s small (about 1 inch in diameter), compound flowers are born in clusters atop thin, rigid stems that branch out from a single base.
 Each flower consists of many lavender to whitish-purple ray florets arranged around a center of yellow to reddish-orange disk florets.
 Leaves are relatively long (1–1½ inches), stiff and needle-like.
 Leaf arrangement may be alternate or whorled.